HarshtheGeek/ExpressJS-and-MongoDB/README.md

 Express.js is a fast, minimal, and flexible web application framework for Node.js that helps you build web servers and APIs easily.
 Good shit good shit!!!

+# FOLDER STRUCTURE
+**1. config**
+This is where you keep settings.
+Example: How to connect to the database, secret keys, or which port to run on.

+**2. controller**
+This is where the main logic goes.

+Example: If someone wants to create a user, the controller decides how to do it.

+**3. database**
+This is where you manage the database setup.

+Example: Files to connect to your database or create tables.

+**4. helpers**
+These are small tools or functions to help you.

+Example: A function to format dates or hash passwords.

+**5. middleware**
+This is code that runs before the main logic.

+Example: Checking if a user is logged in before allowing access.

+**6. model**
+This is where you define your data.

+Example: What a "User" looks like in the database (name, email, password, etc).

+**7. routes**
+This is where you say which URL does what.

+Example: If someone visits /login, send them to the login controller.

+---
 # Params
 `req.params` is an object that holds URL parameters.
 `req.params.id` accesses a specific one — like a user ID from the URL.